Bernie Sanders: Health

 On October 1, 2019, Sanders was hospitalized after experiencing chest pains at a campaign event in Las Vegas.
 His campaign announced the next day that a blockage had been found in one coronary artery and two stents inserted.
 Scheduled campaign events and appearances were canceled until further notice.
 Two days later his campaign released a statement that he had been diagnosed with a heart attack.
 He was released from the hospital the same day.
 The statement included the following from Sanders's doctors:

 After presenting to an outside facility with chest pain, Sen. Sanders was diagnosed with a myocardial infarction.
 He was immediately transferred to Desert Springs Hospital Medical Center.
 The senator was stable upon arrival and taken immediately to the cardiac catheterization laboratory, at which time two stents were placed in a blocked coronary artery in a timely fashion.
 All other arteries were normal.
 His hospital course was uneventful with good expected progress.
 He was discharged with instructions to follow up with his personal physician.

-A few days after returning home, Sanders addressed media outside his home and said he had experienced fatigue and chest discomfort for a month or two before the incident; he expressed regret for not seeking medical assessment sooner: "I was dumb."
+A few days after returning home, Sanders addressed media outside his home and said he had experienced fatigue and chest discomfort for a month or two before the incident; he expressed regret for not seeking medical assessment sooner, saying, "I must confess I was dumb."

 Sanders made his first national appearance after his heart attack on October 15 at the Democratic debate, at which he said, "I'm healthy, I'm feeling great."
 When asked how he would reassure voters about his health and ability to take on the duties of the presidency, he said, "We are going to be mounting a vigorous campaign all over this country.
 That is how I think I can reassure the American people."
 It was noted that he was "lively and sharp at the debate."

 In December 2019, three months after the heart attack, Sanders released letters from three physicians, Attending Physician of Congress Brian P. Monahan and two cardiologists, who declared Sanders healthy and recovered from his heart condition.